redhat-appstudio/tssc-test/README.md

 cp templates/.env .env
 ```

 Edit the `.env` file to set required environment variables for running automation tests.
-Ater that, you can source the file before running tests:
+After that, you can source the file before running tests:

 ```bash
 source .env